-Arguably one of the best stages in the DS title Sonic Rush Adventure, it has a fast and tense track to go with it.
+Arguably one of the best stages in the DS title Sonic Rush Adventure, Hunted Ship has a fast and tense track to go with it.

 The beat starts off very fast, but also quite quiet.
 Immediately the tense factor is there, pushing you to get a move on and blast your way through the rundown area.
 Then the guitar kicks in as things in the level get going, and it matches up perfectly with the Sonic Rush series’ boosting mechanic which, if you do it right, should persist throughout almost the entire level.
 The quick and complex bassline continues throughout the entire track, helping that sense of unease persist throughout every moment in the level.

 The track also has a bit of a disjointed nature to it, as the melody swings wildly through different phases.
 This is absolutely perfect for the feel of the level, which is one of a stage that could fall apart at any moment.
-It’s being held together by bits of fraying rope and splintered wood.
-Nevermind the ghosts, the whole level feels like it could collapse in on itself at any moment, which is what helps make this track quite an intense one.
+It’s being held together by bits of fraying rope and splintered wood, which is what helps make this track quite an intense one.

 9 – Ice Cap Zone